 8. Accepting a non-traditional relationship

-You’ll have to make room for kids and their schedules, date nights interrupted by babysitters who aren’t available at the last minute, in-laws who already had their own expectations long before you came along, etc. “I had to get used to being introduced as Max’s wife and seeing the surprise on people’s faces sometimes,” says 35-year-old Dani.
+You’ll have to make room for kids and their schedules, date nights interrupted by babysitters who aren’t available at the last minute, in-laws who already had their own expectations long before you came along, etc. “I had to get used to being introduced as Max’s wife and seeing the surprise on people’s faces sometimes.

 “We had a small wedding, so not a lot of people were aware that he had divorced his first wife, let alone remarried.
 So, there was surprise and curiosity and just a hint of gossip in the air when we went out.
-It took some getting used to, but then I accepted that this just wasn’t your traditional marriage.”
+It took some getting used to, but then, I accepted that this just wasn’t your traditional marriage,” says 35-year-old Dani

 9. The numbers go against you

-Not to put a dampener in your marriage, but there are studies that suggest that 60% of second marriages end in divorce.
+Not to put a dampener on your marriage, but there are studies that suggest that 60% of second marriages end in divorce.
 And in some circles, people won’t hesitate to throw these numbers out casually in conversation.
 If you’re going into a second marriage, and these statistics are causing sleepless nights, remember that going into this with wide-open eyes and a firm belief in your own boundaries will go a long way to making a happy marriage.

 There’s risk involved in any relationship, and honestly, there’s no guarantee any of us will be together forever.
 But that doesn’t mean we don’t approach every love affair and marriage with hope and all the emotional intelligence we can muster.
 If you’re really worried, consider premarital counseling with your spouse-to-be and get your concerns aired out.
-It’s always better to go into a major life decision well prepared.
+It’s always better to go into a major life decision well-prepared.